 The column on the left shows the tab page in the Database Profile Setup dialog box for MSS.
 The parameters and preferences may be on different tab pages in the SNC profile.

 MSS SNC

 Connection tab:

 Language Not supported

 Lock Supported (Transaction tab)

-AutoCommit Supported

-CommitOnDisconnect Supported

-System tab:

 Table 10.2: MSS parameters supported by SNC